USAJOBS/ATP-Support/job-announcement-playbook/details/requirements/conditions-of-employment.md

 </div>

 ### Background check
 Indicates the level of background check necessary for the job.
-The value in this field will always link to the <a href="https://www.usajobs.gov/Help/faq/job-announcement/security-clearances/">USAJOBS Help Center page on security clearances</a>.
+The value in this field will always link to the [USAJOBS Help Center page on security clearances] (https://www.usajobs.gov/Help/faq/job-announcement/security-clearances/){:target="\_blank"}.

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__required-by-usajobs">